Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 select SMS_R_SYSTEM.ResourceID,SMS_R_SYSTEM.ResourceType,SMS_R_SYSTEM.Name,SMS_R_SYSTEM.SMSUniqueIdentifier,SMS_R_SYSTEM.ResourceDomainORWorkgroup,SMS_R_SYSTEM.Client from SMS_R_System where SMS_R_System.ResourceId not in (select SMS_R_SYSTEM.ResourceID from SMS_R_System inner join SMS_G_System_ADD_REMOVE_PROGRAMS on SMS_G_System_ADD_REMOVE_PROGRAMS.ResourceId = SMS_R_System.ResourceId where SMS_G_System_ADD_REMOVE_PROGRAMS.DisplayName = "Adobe Acrobat DC")

-As explained above, Installed Applications and Installed Applications (64) attribute class contains the information about software registered in Add / remove programs for 32 bit and 64 bit applications respectively.
-The Installed Applications details comes directly from Add/Remove Programs from inventories machines.
+As explained above, the Installed Applications and Installed Applications (64) attribute class contains the information about software registered in Add/Remove Programs for 32-bit and 64-bit applications, respectively.
+The Installed Applications details comes directly from Add/Remove Programs from inventory machines.

 SCCM Collection Query / WQL Query